 His passion for sport and team work are some of the founding principles of Hot Styles Dance Coampany, pushing the program to focus on the relationships built with the students, staff, and surrounding communities.
 Following this philosophy, Dechaune has had HSDC perform and fundraise for events such as Relay For Life, March of Dimes, Penn.
 State University’s THON, State College High School’s THON, clothing drives, and parades.
 Dechaune continues teaching his students teamwork, communication, sportsmanship, and that any goal is achievable if you work hard.

-Chris Keefer is the esteemed owner and business managing partner of Hot Styles Dance Company, which he co-founded in2004.
-He currently resides in Altoona, PA with his wife, Jen, and their two children, & Tenley.
-In addition to his work with our staff, Chris is a full Account Manager for Link Computer Corporation in Bellwood, PA.
-He also a former collegiate football player at Lock Haven, where he earned a degree in sports management.
-Chris's expertise in sports and team management is a valuable asset to our program.
+Meet Chris Keefer, the esteemed owner and managing partner of Hot Styles Dance Company which he co-founded in 2004.
+Residing in Altoona PA with his wife, Jen, and their two children, Camden and Tenley, Chris balances his passion for sports with a career as an Account Manager at Link Computer Corporation in Bellwood, PA.
+A former collegiate football player at Lock Haven University, where he earned a degree sports management, Chris brings invaluable expertise in sports and team management to our program.
+His dedication and experience are key to fostering a thriving dance community.

 Rachel Turner is a preschool teacher at The Bennett Family Center and is working on a master’s degree in